 You can expect about 8-10 gifts in each of the monthly boxes.
 So you can be sure that by the end of the year your house will be filled to the brim with Japan-related goodness!

 Interested?
 Click here to read about their latest monthly box!

 And if cute Japanese gift boxes aren’t for you (who even are you!?) then maybe you’d prefer one with entirely Japanese food.

 The best way to prepare yourself for your trip to Japan might well be by trying all their food before you go!

 Or, if you’re looking for ANOTHER Japanese subscription box, click here for my favorite one!
 (It’s literally amazing…)

 Another great way to get excited about your upcoming trip to Japan is by reading a travel guidebook.

 Not only will this prepare you for certain situations you wouldn’t have otherwise thought of, but you’re also extremely likely to find places to go that you haven’t heard of before.

-A geek in Japan gives an informative overview on all aspects of Japan.
-Culture, history, technology and more, Hector Garcia decodes thousands of years of mystery into a concise yet incredibly interesting book.
+A geek in Japan gives an informative overview of all aspects of Japan.
+Culture, history, technology, and more, Hector Garcia decodes thousands of years of mystery into a concise yet incredibly interesting book.

 He’s also someone who isn’t under the illusion that Japan is ‘the perfect country’.
 So if you’re after an unbiased opinion, this might be for you!